Cloudneeti/azure-security-scenarios/scenarios/ddos-attack-on-vm/documentation/ddos-attack-on-virtual-machine.md

   ![](images/without-ddos-protection-inbound.png)

  ### * Attack on VM with DDoS protection <br />
 Microsoft Support team executed TCP SYN flood and DNS flood attack on the VM without DDoS protection.
+Create a Microsoft Azure support request for simulation of a DDoS attack on infrastructure <br />

+<a name="detect"></a>

+# Detect and mitigate attack

-In this case DDoS attack is detected as shown in below images. <br />
+The DDoS attack is detected as shown in below images. <br />
-To monitor from matrics to find public IP is under DDoS attack (Detect DDoS attack)  <br />
+To monitor from metrics to find public IP is under DDoS attack (Detect DDoS attack)  <br />
     Azure Portal-->Resource Group --> VM --> Metrics --> Select below options  <br />
     - Select specific Public IP in resource option   <br />
-    - Under DDoS attack or not in metrics filter  <br />
+    - "Under DDoS attack or not" in metrics filter  <br />

    ![](images/monitoring-public-IP-under-DDoS-attack.png)

-To monitor from matrics to find public IP inbound packets status (Detect DDoS attack) <br />
+To monitor from metrics to find public IP inbound packets status (Detect DDoS attack) <br />
     Azure Portal-->Resource Group --> VM --> Metrics --> Select below options from metrics filter  <br />
     - inbound packets DDoS  <br />
     - inbound packets dropped DDoS  <br />